Showing posts with label Chayei Sarah. Show all posts

 Still, it is a strange way to describe love - that it is like death?
 Pshat is that the greater the love, the greater the suffering when it is taken away.
 The price of love is grief: great love ultimately causes terrible suffering.
 Of course, it is worth the price.
 How empty life would be without choosing to love.

 C. Marriage is the creation of a perfect neshomoh.
 A friend showed me that in Ma’ayonei Hayeshu’ah or something, R’ Wolfson of Torah Vodaas says, in a much more Ari Zal style, that whenever a man is mekadeish a woman, he aspires to the state of perfection symbolized and realized by the residents of the M’oroh.
 It is there that the perfect neshomos, which were intertwined from the moment of their creation, and who, through marriage, formed a perfect whole, are buried.
+See here in Emunas Itecha closer to D. See also here, in his Tzion v'Areha, his Maamar on Moriah uMachpeila, much closer to what I have from him here; and also here on page 90.

 D. Marriage is not just for a lifetime, it is for an eternity.
 Every person should realize that their marriage is not limited to their time on Earth.
 Their marriage transcends death, and they will be together in life, in death, and in life after death.
 So the idea of kiddushin being tied to the burial of Soroh takes on a positive light– that their marriage did not end with her death, and that Avrohom took steps to ensure that they would be together in death just as they were in life.
 Marriage is not just for a lifetime, it is for all eternity.
 “U’b’mosom lo nifrodu.”

 E. Avrohom was negotiating for something he was fated to get anyway.
-Rabbi Yosef Osher Weiss, Rosh Yeshiva and Artscroll author and editor, said that Avrohom was negotiating for the land, and we have no proof that he even knew who was buried there.
+Rabbi Yosaif Osher Weiss, Rosh Yeshiva and Artscroll author and editor, said that Avrohom was negotiating for the land, and we have no proof that he even knew who was buried there.
 We don’t even know whether he knew how significant the land was and that he was fated to be buried there, along with Soroh and the others.
 So, he was negotiating for the land, while all along he was fated to be buried there.
 He was working and negotiating to get something that he was going to get one way or another anyway.
 It’s like he was negotiating to get the land, and the land was negotiating to get him.
 This is like the shidduch process– people go through a lot of effort to get what is bashert for them in the first place.